yeazzz3x2c1/UDP-Data-Collector/README.md

 ## A Simple Client Example:
 In this example code, the client will transmit a file called "Example.png" to the server, and you can find the file in the server folder at "./Receive/Received.png".
 Hope you enjoy!

+1. Please ensure you have built the server up.
+2. The server will run on the default port 35525; you can change it yourself.
+3. Make sure you have prepared the target upload file, which in this example is "Example.png".
+4. Copy the following code and execute it, the file will be uploaded to the server.
+5. After uploading is finished, check the server folder.
+There must be a folder called "Receive".
+Inside it, you will find the file named "Received.png", which is specified in the parameter "Target_Path".
+6. Enjoy.

 ```python
 from Data_Collector_API import Data_Updater